opengeospatial/om-swg/oms-abstract-spec/ogc-as-topic20/readme.md

+20200727: Fixed capitalization of "Result" -> "result" everywhere / Ilkka

-20200727: Added a comment to the doc/clause Observation example in clause 9.2.7	Association ultimateFeatureOfInterest
+20200727: Added a comment to the doc/clause Observation example in clause 9.2.7	Association ultimateFeatureOfInterest / Ilkka

 20200727: replied to comments in Annex C, discussion needed / Ilkka